Osmanbell/lza-oracle/docs/wiki/localNVA.md

     - **In the Oracle DB VNet**:
       - On the Oracle DB subnet, add a route for traffic destined to the Application Tier VNet, setting the next hop to the local NVA VM.
       - On the local NVA subnet, add a route for traffic destined to the Application Tier VNet, setting the next hop to the Hub NVA in the Hub VNet.

-## Optional Enable SNAT on the Local NVA
+## 6. Optional: Enable SNAT on the Local NVA

+In some scenarios, you might need to enable Source Network Address Translation (SNAT) on the Local NVA.
+If your environment or a specific use case requires this, you can enable SNAT using the following command:

 ```bash
 sudo iptables -t nat -A POSTROUTING -j MASQUERADE